MangaD/jsocketpp/docs/socket_library_comparison.md

-# Comparison: `libsocket` vs Other C++ Socket Libraries
+# Comparison: `jsocketpp` vs Other C++ Socket Libraries

-This document compares `libsocket` to other popular C++ libraries that provide socket functionality.
+This document compares `jsocketpp` to other popular C++ libraries that provide socket functionality.
 It highlights the advantages and disadvantages of each, helping users choose the right tool for their needs.

 ---

-## 1. libsocket (this library)
+## 1. jsocketpp (this library)

 **Overview:**
 - Modern C++17 cross-platform abstraction for TCP, UDP, and Unix sockets.